Virtualization-projects/ui-for-docker-wiki/Home.md

-Welcome to the dockerui wiki!
+Welcome to the UI for Docker wiki!

 [How to use nginx auth with dockerui](//github.com/crosbymichael/dockerui/wiki/Dockerui-with-Nginx-HTTP-Auth)